 This makes using it a little difficult, especially if you don’t know what you’re doing.
 With a gas-powered grill, you typically don’t need a lot of experience to grill something up quickly.

 Since portable models are smaller than regular grills, they will usually come without all the gadgets a full-sized grill would give you.
 This also makes them a lot easier to use since there aren’t many features to master.

 Even though these grills are listed as portable, some are more portable than others.
 If you’re looking for the best portable grill for RV or camping, you usually won’t have any problems taking a standing grill with you.

 However, if you don’t have a lot of space in your car or don’t have a car at all, you’ll be better off with a grill that you can fold up and carry briefcase-style.

 The cooking area will also be something to consider.
-Typically, you won’t be getting many square inches of cooking space with a portable grill.
+Typically, you won’t be getting many square inches of cooking space with a grill.

 However, that doesn’t mean you can’t grill a load of hot dogs or burgers; it’ll just take a little longer.